gbhumphrey1/IVS_EvaluationMetrics/README.md

 =====================

-R code to compute the selection accuracy metrics recommended for evaluating input variable selection (IVS) methods in The IVS framework proposed in
+R code to compute the selection accuracy metrics recommended for evaluating input variable selection (IVS) methods in The IVS framework proposed in the paper:

+Galelli, S., G.B.
+Humphrey, H.R.
+Maier, A. Castelletti, G.C.
+Dandy and M.S.
+Gibbs (under review), An evaluation framework for input variable selection algorithms for environmental data-driven models, Environmental Modelling & Software.

 The recommended selection accuracy (SA) score expresses the degree to which a selected input subset matches the true input subset.
 This score is given as follows: